-This trail takes you along the shoreline of Strangford Lough around the 15th-century Audrey’s Castle that takes you up to steeper climbs with fascinating views of the Castle Ward and surrounding countryside.
+This trail takes you along the shoreline of Strangford Lough around the 15th-century Audrey’s Castle and takes you up to steeper climbs with fascinating views of the Castle Ward and surrounding countryside.

-It can seem as a magical walk in the heart of this beautiful island, which is teeming with wildlife.
-Pass through woodland, which is home to yellow-striped gold crests, peregrines, as well as grebes and coots that potter in the reed beds.
+It can seem like a magical walk in the heart of this beautiful island, which is teeming with wildlife.
+Pass through woodland, which is home to yellow-striped goldcrests, peregrines, as well as grebes and coots that potter in the reed beds.

-Wallington is home to roe deer, badgers, buzzards, red squirrels and kingfishers so keep your eyes peel.
-Easy walk that takes around 2 hours to be completed.
+Wallington is home to roe deer, badgers, buzzards, red squirrels and kingfishers so keep your eyes peeled.
+An easy walk that takes around 2 hours to be completed.

 Set out on this beautiful walk from the magnificent grounds of Lanhydrock House – an impressive example of Victorian style and design.
 Follow the trail alongside the Great Wood where you can see dazzling displays of bluebells at this time of year.

 Discover a magical avenue of beach and sycamore trees and look out for fungi, lichen, bats, and kingfishers.
 Easy walk (1 hour 15 mins).

 Spring has arrived at the Croome.
 The primroses and cowslips are in bloom and wildlife is emerging from the parkland.
 Small garden birds are building nests and it’s possible to glimpse woodpeckers, pheasants, and tree creepers from the bird hide.

 Take a relaxing circular walk around the outer parkland to see more of Croome’s flora and fauna and spot larger birds like buzzards, kestrels, cormorants, and herons.
 Breathe in the fresh air and look out over the Worcestershire countryside to the Malvern Hills.
 Moderate walk (1 hour 30 mins).